-We are pleased to publish our third Gaelic Language Plan, and in spite of the many challenges faced during the last three years, I am happy to report that progress has been made on the first two.
+We are pleased to be able to consult on our third Gaelic Language Plan, and in spite of the many challenges faced during the last three years, I am happy to report that some progress has been made on the first two.

-We are working hard to increase awareness so that staff, patients and the public begin to recognise us as an organisation willing to use, learn and promote Gaelic, where we can and when this is possible.
+We are working hard on increasing awareness so that staff, patients and the public begin to recognise us as an organisation willing to use, learn and promote Gaelic, where we can and when this is possible.